saulcova3/saulcova3/README.md

 ## I'm looking to collaborate on...

-Two fields where i'd like to build a career are the clean/renewable energies and social wellness.
+Two fields where i'd like to build a career are the clean/renewable energies and education or social wellness.
 But i'm not restricted to them, for what i'd like to do the most is working in making an impact wherever i stand.
 I'm also into education and academical researching 📚

 ## And down here you can see some projects i've been working on ⬇
 <!--